 And stick to it!
 Having a budget means you are allocating your money to various bills, savings and fun money spending.

-You need to budget in order to then track your spending and know whether you are on track to achieve your budget.
+You need to budget and save money in order to then track your spending and know whether you are on track to achieve your budget.

-Your budget will reassure you that you have enough to pay your bills and eat each month and you will stop worrying so much.
+Your budget will reassure you that you have enough to pay your bills and eat each month and then you can stop worrying about money and start living.

 Have a rainy day fund

 Having money you can access as soon as you get hit with an unexpected bill is such a relief.

 No need to worry about how to pay such a bill, you have the cash you can pay it.

 When life throws you curve balls having that emergency cash will help you deal with whatever the problem is without stressing about the money side.

 Your rainy day fund should be $/£1000 to start.

 And ideally you want to work up to 3/6 months living expenses in case you get the ultimate curve ball and lose your job.